TheYoBots/Lishogi-Bot/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```
-- Copy `config.yml.default` to `config.yml`.
-- Edit the `.yml` files to your liking, so that it plays shogi.
+- Edit the `config.yml` file to your liking, so that it plays shogi.

 ### Windows:
 - **NOTE:** Only Python 3 is supported!